 Most of the existing literature on the United States' Presidential election process focuses directly on the actual election.
-The few available studies on the U.S. presidential nomination process focus primarily on specific state primaries and voting patterns.
-There are a few others, such as Aldrich's model (1980) and Stone, Rapoport, and Atkeson's model (1995), which explored the dynamics of the weeding-out process within a party's nomination race.
+Additionally, the small number of studies on the U.S. presidential nomination process mainly address specific state primaries and voting patterns.
+There are a few others, such as Aldrich's model (1980) and Stone, Rapoport, and Atkeson's model (1995), that explore the dynamics of the weeding-out process within a party's primary race.
 These studies tend to focus on the public perception of the candidates, specifically on their viability in the nomination process and their electability in the General Election.
 The primary reason for the dearth of literature in my specific topic area is the lack of close nomination races in recent history.
-With the shortage of data, there are also very few empirical analyses on the topic.
+With a shortage of data, there are also very few empirical analyses on the topic.

-The first stage of my theoretical model relies on that political competition can be modeled as a contest, which is a generally accepted and proven relationship.
+The first stage of my theoretical model assumes that political competition can be modeled as a contest, which is a generally accepted and proven relationship.
 Konrad (2007) provided a broad survey of the contest literature available today, and the first stage of my model is based largely upon the Tullock contest model that Konrad described.
-This model, applied by Tullock in 1980, based the probability of a player winning on a ratio of his/her own effort over the total of all players' efforts in the game.
-Although my model uses this same underlying assumption in the first stage, it builds on Tullock's model by allowing the proportion of vote-shares a player wins for each specific state election to depend on both the player's effort for the current state election, and the vote-shares that same player had won previously.
-Specifically, the proportion of voteshares a player wins in a certain state is a ratio of the sum of the effort that player spends and the vote-shares he/she won previously, over the sum of all the players' efforts and the total vote-shares from previous contests.
-This way, my model links all of the state elections and will more realistically model the state-by-state election process of the presidential primary race.
-For example, a decent showing in a big state with many delegates up for grabs at the beginning of the primary season can dramatically help a candidate's overall position in the model, while a blown-out victory at a small state at the end of the primary season will not matter so much for that same candidate.
+This model, applied by Tullock in 1980, based the probability of a player winning a game on a ratio of his/her own effort over the total of all players' efforts in the game.
+Although my model uses this same underlying assumption in the first stage, it builds on Tullock's model by allowing the proportion of vote-shares a player wins for each specific state election to depend on both the player's effort for the current state election, and the vote-shares that the same player had won previously.
+Specifically, the proportion of vote-shares a player wins in a certain state is a ratio of the sum of the effort that player spends and the vote-shares he/she won previously, over the sum of all the players' efforts and the total amount of vote-shares from previous contests.
+This way, my model links all of the state elections and will more realistically model the state-by-state election process of the Presidential Primary race.
+For example, a decent showing in a big state with many delegates up for grabs at the beginning of the primary season could dramatically help a candidate's overall position in the model, while a blown-out victory in a small state at the end of the primary season would not be as effective for that same candidate.